danconceicao/qa-challenge/README.md

 # QA

-To run the test you should:
+To run the tests you should:
 1. Checkout or download the project files
-2. Run the command "mvn test" to execute the tests
+2. Execute the command "mvn test"